leannalo104/Obama-Favourite-Movies-Analysis/README.md

 ## Overview (TL;DR)

-This project is a data scraping and visualizaton exercise on Obama's annual year-end movie list.
+This project is a data scraping and visualization exercise on Obama's annual year-end movie list.

 - Data Source:
   - List of movie names was scraped from https://www.yearendlists.com/
   - Corresponding movie information was scraped from Rotten Tomatoes or Wikipedia (the latter was used if not available on RT) using Beautiful Soup

-- Jupyer notebook/code: Done in Python
+- Jupyer notebook/code: Done in Python    *Note: Current file attached is the working file*

 - Visualization:
-  - Graphs were obtained using Plotly with interactive dashboard visualization on the Dash application *Note: Current file attached is the working file*
+  - Graphs were created using Plotly, with interactive dashboard visualization using Dash

 ## Data Scraping